Last Updated: August 10, 2026

 Good project managers set these expectations before the work starts.
 Clear communication, clear roles, and shared agreements help turn a group of people into a real team.

-By the end of Activity 10, you’ll start to see project staffing like experienced project managers do.
+By the end of this Activity, you will start to see project staffing like experienced project managers do.
 It’s not just about assigning people to activities but about building a balanced, skilled team that can get the job done.
 Just like a ship needs the right crew to finish its journey, a project needs the right people working well together to succeed.

 Activity 10: Acquire Project Team Workflow Chart